-The Glencarlyn Library Community Garden coordinators have recently created a new series of short videos highlighting the beauty of native plants.
+The Glencarlyn Library Community Garden coordinators have created a new series of short videos highlighting the beauty of native plants.
 We will be sharing these videos as well as additional resources on our website every month as well as glossary words that go along with each month’s topic.

 While most of the Glencarlyn videos have a science-based, instructional focus, the series on “Beautiful Native Plants” was created to simply celebrate the ornamental characteristics of many species that are either native to the Mid-Atlantic region or are environmentally friendly and grow well here.
 Based on a personal library of still photos and a few video clips, each presentation introduces viewers to around a dozen plants, providing scientific and common names and illustrating their full forms as well as details of buds, flowers, and foliage through the seasons.
 The videos are designed to be viewed with audio on to provide a background of music and the sounds of nature.
 You are invited to fall in love with beautiful native plants.

 - Campsis radicans (Trumpet Creeper)

 - Gelsemium sempervirens (Carolina Jessamine) *

 *Tried & True Native Plant Selections for the Mid-Atlantic

 Related Illustrated Glossary Terms